 Make Social Connections

-Alumni, students and employers -promote work opportunities and offer useful advice via our social media pages.
-Twitter account @livunicareers and LinkedIn Group School of the Arts at the University of Liverpool.
+Alumni, students and employers - promote work opportunities and offer useful advice via the University of Liverpool Careers Twitter account @livunicareers

 Offer an Internship or Work Placement